phonegap/phonegap-docs/docs/3-references/developer-app/6-troubleshoot-faq.html.md

   - [Adobe Mobile Services](https://github.com/Adobe-Marketing-Cloud/mobile-services)

  <div class='alert--warning'>If you're using a plugin in your project that is not shown in this list, it will not work with the PhoneGap Developer
  App out of the box.
-You would need to create your own custom build of the [PhoneGap Developer app](https://github.com/phonegap/phonegap-app-developer/) locally and include any other plugins there.
+However, you can create your own [custom build of the PhoneGap Developer app](references/developer-app/custom-build) locally and include any other plugins there.
 We recommend always checking for the existence of any plugin in your code first before using it to avoid errors in testing in general.</div>